 This serves as another example of the potential for martial arts to bring members of the communities together.
 Some of the students in attendance have reached levels of taekwondo well past black belt, but began their taekwondo careers as white belts under the instruction of Montano.

 Montano is also an esteemed member of the taekwondo population.
-In fact, he earned his seventh-degree black belt in 2013 at the age of 69, according to Denver NBC affiliate KUSA.
+In fact, he earned his seventh-degree black belt in 2014 at the age of 70, according to Global News.
 He has had the opportunity to travel across the world as a student and competitor.
 But he’s been teaching in Colorado for more than four decades.

 He began to teach taekwondo after his daughter Rebecca expressed a desire to learn all about it.
 She was around 10 years old and had just seen the film “The Karate Kid” for the first time.
 It was her idea to organize the tribute for her father and hero.